Aviv-public/Aviv-Web-Technical-Test/README.md

 You will need `Docker` and `docker-compose` to run this test.

-All backend tests provide an implementation of a similar REST API.
-The front-end test provides an implementation consuming it.
-Before digging into this API, please note the following expectations:
+All backend tests provide an implementation of the `ListingsAPI`.
+The front-end test provides an implementation that consumes it.
+Before digging into the test, please note the following expectations:

 - The test is expected to be **achieved in 90 minutes**, including the discovery phase;
 - You are expected to work in **one of the available codebase** depending on the position you applied to;